freebsdgirl/ggautoblocker/README.md

 ##### How do I remove myself from the list?

 Submit a pull request to add yourself to the whitelisted users.
 I'll review your account and add you if you don't appear to be a miserable excuse for a human being.
+I've made this easier, as there's now a whitelist.txt file.
+Create pull requests against this file.

 ##### You just don't want to have a healthy discussion!